 The URTF is central to advancing reforms critical for Ukraine’s EU accession.
 By focusing on areas such as governance, anti-corruption, procurement, public finance management, and sectoral alignment, the URTF’s efforts increase Ukraine’s institutional capacity and accelerate its path toward EU membership.

-• As of September 2025, the URTF mobilized $2.4 billion in donor contributions, of which $2 billion are committed in grants and $1.4 billion already disbursed.
+- As of March 2026, the URTF mobilized $2.8 billion in donor contributions, of which $2.6 billion are programmed in grants and $1.8 billion already disbursed.

 Public Expenditures for Administrative Capacity Endurance (PEACE)

-The World Bank has been working with international partners to mobilize fast, targeted, and predictable financial support that helps the Government of Ukraine to sustain essential public services that reach more than 13 million Ukrainians.
+The World Bank has been working with international partners – through grants and loans – to mobilize fast, targeted, and predictable financial support that helps the Government of Ukraine to sustain essential public services that reached more than 13 million Ukrainians by the end of 2024.
 The Public Expenditures for Administrative Capacity Endurance (PEACE) Project finances the salaries of civilian government employees, teachers, health and emergency response workers, and transfers to internally displaced persons, low-income households and disabled children.
 PEACE helps keep the government running, provides critical essential services, and helps vulnerable people who would otherwise fall into poverty.

 Advancing Needed Credit Enhancement for Ukraine Trust Fund (ADVANCE Ukraine TF)

 The ADVANCE Ukraine TF is aimed at providing IBRD lending credit enhancement for projects and operations in Ukraine.
 It follows the World Bank’s bilateral shareholder guarantee framework and is financed through the issuance and deposit of promissory notes.
-To date, the Government of Japan has contributed $8.5 billion in promissory notes.
-The first $1.5 billion Ukraine Relief and Recovery Development Policy Loan was approved by the World Bank’s Board of Executive Directors on June 29, 2023.
-Subsequent World Bank loans backed by credit enhancement from the ADVANCE Ukraine TF were made to support projects in agriculture, social protection, sustaining critical government services, enhancing Ukraine’s macro-financial stability, developing public investment management system and fiscal governance, as well as in healthcare and transport sectors.
+To date, the Government of Japan has contributed $12.5 billion in promissory notes, and $7.5 billion is already backed in signed loans and disbursed.
+World Bank loans backed by credit enhancement from the ADVANCE Ukraine TF were made to support projects in agriculture, social protection, sustaining critical government services, enhancing Ukraine’s macro-financial stability, developing public investment management system and fiscal governance, as well as in healthcare and transport sectors.

 Financial Intermediary Fund (FIF) for Ukraine